consoledotdev/home/content/qa/oso-sam-scott.md

 keyboard](https://www.logitech.com/product/k120), that is halfway between a laptop and a mechanical keyboard.
 It's a softer press, but it still has proper keys.
-I bounce between desktop and laptop a lot, and it acts as a good middle ground switching between the two.
+I bounce between desktop and laptop a lot, and it acts as a good middle ground switching between the twhttp://localhost:1313/qa/rss.xmlo.
 If you go from a proper mechanical keyboard to a laptop with no give at all, it's horrible.
 This kind of gives me a proper keyboard, but I'm not going to become useless on my laptop afterwards.